Updated 8/22/2024

 What is EcorisMap?

-EcorisMap is an app used for recording and verifying location information with smartphones or tablets during outdoor surveys and the like.
+EcorisMap is an application for recording and checking location information using smartphones and tablets during field surveys and other outdoor activities.

 Quick Start